fmidev/co2_flux_modeling/README.md

 `./run_download_and_preprocess_data.sh`

 ## Running the experiments and analyses
-Unzip the CO2 observations (smeardata_20210224_set1.zip) and place the file in a suitable location, for example in the same folder where the code is.
+Unzip the CO2 observations (smeardata.zip) and place the file in a suitable location, for example in the same folder where the code is.

 Make sure the folder paths are correctly defined inside the Python scripts prior to running them.